Accessibility Tools

 Children’s Hospital of Orange County

 Children’s Hospital of Orange County (CHOC) is the only Children’s hospital covering Orange County and is a Level II Trauma Center for pediatric trauma.
-The hand fellow based on the Plastics Hand Service, will accompany Dr. Leis to the pediatric and congenital hand clinic as well as operating at CHOC on congenital hand anomalies and post-traumatic reconstruction of pediatric hands.
-Fellows also work with Dr. Tang on this rotation.
+The hand fellow based on the Plastics Hand Service, will be assigned to the pediatric and congenital hand clinic as well as operating at CHOC on congenital hand anomalies and post-traumatic reconstruction of pediatric hands.

 The faculty at CHOC Department of Orthopaedic and Plastic Surgery provides appropriate supervision of fellows in patient care activities and maintain a learning environment conducive to educating the hand surgery fellows in the ACGME milestone and competency areas.
 The faculty must evaluate resident performance in a timely manner during each rotation or similar educational assignment and document this evaluation at completion of the assignment.